 There comes a point where you need more than out-of-the-box ERP system capabilities.
 But, how do you know when your business is nearing, or past, that point?

 Sage is making some changes to their software, and you might be affected.
-Don’t worry, we’ve got the skinny on everything you need to know in this blog post.
+Don’t worry, we’ve got the scoop on everything you need to know in this blog post.

 Cyber security breaches are happening everywhere.
 The international Petya/WannaCry attack on outdated Windows systems, the SAMSAM attack on the City of Atlanta, and even the widespread Docusign Desperado phishing threat have gotten a lot of media attention.
 When a new threat is announced, what steps do you and your team take to avoid becoming the next victim?